comegrant/dbt_docs_test/projects/data-model/docs/02_TRANSFORMATION.md

 ```

 >[!NOTE]
->To be able to defer, you must first have prepared your developer schema using `dbt-chef prepare-local-development`.
+>To be able to defer, you must first have prepared your developer schema using `chef dbt prepare-local-development`.
 >
 >This is because defer needs to use the manifests that are stored in the states folder.